jimmynotjim/scrollnav.com/source/guide/troubleshooting.md

 chance I'll be able to help address it.

 ## Questions
-For questions about using scrollNav in your own project, your best bet is to post it to [Stack Overflow][21].
+For questions about using scrollnav in your own project, your best bet is to post it to [Stack Overflow][21].
 The community there is great at lending a hand and can often respond faster than I can, plus it becomes searchable for future developers who may run into the same question.
 If you're still stuck, please